 Walk around the room and make sure that all students have successfully signed in.
 Assist any students who did not successfully sign in.
 You may retype usernames and passwords for students, if necessary.
+Either collect the student testing tickets at this time, or at the end of the session.

-7. Once students are properly signed in, say:
+7. For grade 4 Math, grades 5 and 8 STE, and high school ELA and Math: Once students are properly signed in, say: